tensorflow/models/slim/README.md

 these datasets, as we demonstrate below.
 We've also included a [jupyter notebook](https://github.com/tensorflow/models/blob/master/slim/slim_walkthrough.ipynb), which provides working examples of how to use TF-Slim for image classification.
+For developing or modifying your own models, see also the [main TF-Slim page](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim).

 ## Contacts